What’s a mommy blog without a list of newborn must-haves?

 - Infant Swing.
 And I mean a GOOD one.
 This is probably something I would recommend splurging on if you’re trying to decide where to do so.
-With my son I had a very small floor swing that was battery operated and only swung in a forward-and-back motion.
-Everyone would rave about how amazing their baby swing was and how easy it made their life, while my son cried and cried and the swing only collected dust.
-With my second-born, I was gifted a Fisher Price infant swing that included a wall plug, a light-up baby mobile, and forward-and-back and side-to-side options.
-Ava is almost five months now and she still naps in this absolutely amazing baby item.
+With my son I had a small floor swing that was battery operated and only swung in a forward-and-back motion.
+Everyone would rave about how amazing their baby swing was and how easy it made their life, while mine only collected dust.
+With my second-born, I was gifted a Fisher Price infant swing that included a wall plug, a light-up baby mobile, and multiple swinging positions.
+Ava is almost five months now and she still naps in this absolutely amazing newborn item.
 If only they made these swings in adult sizes!

 - Huggies Diapers.
 That’s right, we’re a Huggies family.
 Some parents say the cheaper the better since you’ll be buying them for a very long 24 months AT LEAST.
 Other parents, like me, know that diaper blowouts in the middle of the shopping mall can ruin a really great day.
 Go for the Huggies and buy in bulk to save a few dollars.
 The stretchy band across the back will reduce your diaper blowouts by at least a few!

 - Boppy Pillow.
 I’m not a nursing momma, my babies are bottle-fed, but the Boppy Pillow still makes feeding time much easier.
-It doesn’t take long for your arm to absolutely ache from bottle feedings and the pillow makes the perfect armrest.
+It doesn’t take long for your arm to absolutely ache from newborn bottle feedings, and this pillow makes the perfect armrest.
 Aside from feedings, it’s perfect for laying the baby down next to you on the couch.
 When you’re post cesarean, getting off the couch to lay the baby down in the swing isn’t as easy as it seems.

 - Dr. Brown’s Bottles.
 As I mentioned, I haven’t been blessed with the ability to breastfeed, but that’s another discussion for another day.
 The nipple Dr. Brown’s makes is very narrow and just right for a tiny newborn mouth.
 The anti-colic system worked well for both of my babies, and as a bonus, they now make them in both pink and blue.